Kaley Cuoco Looks Flawless In A Casual Outfit And Thanks Her Glam Squad

 While Kaley loves to share pictures of herself looking gorgeous as she prepares for various events with her glam squad, she’s also not afraid to speak up about what she believes in.
 Kaley is a huge animal lover and PETA supporter.

 A few days ago, Kaley shared a video she starred in for PETA alongside her stylist Brad Goreski, in which she discusses how passionate she is about using her voice to advocate for the things she believes in.
-She and Goreski discussed their passion for rescue animals, and highlighted a few pieces of vegan clothing.
+She and Goreski discussed their passion for rescue animals and highlighted a few pieces of vegan clothing.

 Delivered To Your INBOX